thejqs/cmoa_collection/README.md

 # Museums are a little weird.

 But deeply fun to explore.
-As an excuse to try out a project involving [`pipenv`](https://docs.pipenv.org/) and [`Datasette`](https://github.com/simonw/datasette), I've decided to play around a bit with some of the collections data from the Carnegie Museum of Art.
+As an excuse to try out a `Python 3.6` project involving [`pipenv`](https://docs.pipenv.org/) and [`Datasette`](https://github.com/simonw/datasette), I've decided to play around a bit with some of the collections data from the Carnegie Museum of Art.

 CMOA helpfully makes a decent amount of [data public](https://github.com/cmoa/collection) about its collections.
 And while the museum doesn't update things on GitHub all that often, we have the added benefit(?) of the collection-search tools on their website being down at the moment.
 So we can explore some of the data even while the public can't.